tt6746690/cv_project/README.md

             + take S number of photos, fixed illumination for 1 frame, light all go to bucket1 ...
             + each of S frames is ground truth for that channel
         + size:
-            + number of images relatively small
+            + simpler models: number of images relatively small
-            + but lots of patches in them, so ...
+            + deep nets: mined from Flickr, not really applicable in this case (simulated images? )
 + todo
     + might be good to generate some datasets ...

++ near infrared 750-950 demosaicing